Blog · Review Essay · Last reviewed June 19, 2026

 Large language models intensify Lanier's fear that people will be flattened into inputs for a system that then speaks back with authority.
 Training data, reinforcement feedback, prompt logs, evaluation rubrics, user telemetry, and generated outputs all depend on human contribution, but the interface often returns that contribution as if it were machine magic.

 AI companions sharpen the psychological side.
 A companion product can invite users to become more legible to the system: disclose more, correct the persona, personalize the memory, narrate the day, ask for interpretation, and let the model hold emotional continuity.
 That can be comforting, but it also makes the person increasingly available to a designed relation.
-The self becomes something the system can summarize, predict, mirror, and nudge.
+The FTC's 2025 inquiry into companion chatbots asks companies about monetized engagement, safety testing, child and teen impacts, disclosures, rule enforcement, and the use or sharing of personal information from chatbot conversations.

 Lanier's book helps name the mistake: confusing machine accommodation with human recognition.
 A chatbot that adapts to a user's phrasing has not necessarily understood the user.
 A generated image of a preferred self has not necessarily expanded the self.
 A platform that offers endless personalization has not necessarily respected autonomy.
 The question is whether the system preserves room for the person to exceed the model.

-The same issue appears in labor.
+The same issue appears in labor and culture.
 Generative AI products turn writing, coding, music, illustration, research, conversation, and care-adjacent language into reusable capability.
+The U.S. Copyright Office's AI report series treats AI training, digital replicas, and copyrightability as live policy questions rather than settled background facts.
 Lanier's earlier focus on creators and attribution can sound narrow if read only as a copyright complaint.
 Read more generously, it is an institutional question: how does society keep human skill, credit, livelihood, and dignity visible when platforms turn expression into infrastructure?

 Where the Book Needs Friction